joinpursuit/Pursuit-Core-Web/react_2/redux_toolkit/README.md

 })
 ```

 Isn't that so much easier than what we were doing before?
 With the whole long switch statement shenanigans?
+To remember the old way, just take a look at this:

 ```js
 function counter(state = 0, action) {